Banned Books Due To Social Media And Internet Censorship

 Since 2011, the American Association of School Librarians (AASL) has designated the Wednesday of Banned Books Week as Banned Websites Awareness Day.
 Their goal is “to bring attention to the overly aggressive filtering of educational and social websites used by students and educators.”
 Source Wikipedia.

 The last line is the most relevant for authors using social media to promote their books.
 Overly aggressive filtering of social websites.

-Not books now, but filtering and banning content
+Not banned books, but filtering and removing content

 Online censorship of the freedom to read is nothing new.
-China blocks so many sites and so much content that it has earned the nickname, The Great Firewall of China.
+China blocks so many sites and content that it has earned the nickname, The Great Firewall of China.

 There was never a thought that the type of control of Internet services and censorship in China would come to the Western world.

-All of them have their own interpretation of the limits of freedom of expression and freedom of speech.
+They all have their own interpretation of the limits of freedom of expression and speech.
 They are not ruled by any single government or institutional set of regulations.

 At least with China Internet, it is clear that the Chinese Communist Party dictates the rules.

-For Internet users in the West, we have no idea who is in control.
+We have no idea who controls Internet users in the West.
 Nor what the rules are.

 If you are publishing books challenging the status quo or that might contain offensive language to some, who decides if your content is appropriate?